naev/naev/Readme.md

 ### 4.1  Cloning and Submodules

+It is recommended to first run `git lfs install`, so that lfs is used automatically in the checkout, however, it can also be run manually instead.

-Naev requires the artwork submodule to run from git.
+First clone this repo with whatever method you wish.
+Next, Naev requires the artwork submodule to run from git.
 You can check out the submodules from the cloned repository with:

 ``` bash
 git submodule update --init --recursive